 The activities of the Global Initiative of Asthma are supported by the work of members of the GINA Board of Directors and Committees (listed below).
-The work was also supported in 2012-2013 by unrestricted educational grants from the following companies: Almirall, Boehringer Ingelheim, Boston Scientific, CIPLA, Chiesi, Clement Clarke, GlaxoSmithKline, Merck Sharp & Dohme, Novartis and Takeda.

 The members of the GINA committees are solely responsible for the statements and recommendations presented in this and other GINA publications.

-GINA Board of Directors (2014)
+GINA Board of Directors (2015)

-J Mark FitzGerald, Canada, Chair; Eric Bateman, South Africa; Louis-Philippe Boulet\, Canada; Alvaro Cruz\, Brazil; Tari Haahtela\, Finland; Mark Levy\, United Kingdom; Paul O'Byrne, Canada; Pierluigi Paggiaro\, Italy; Soren Pedersen, Denmark; Manuel Soto-Quiroz\, Costa Rica; Helen Reddel, Australia; Gary Wong\, Hong Kong ROC.
+J Mark FitzGerald, Canada, Chair; Eric Bateman, South Africa; Louis-Philippe Boulet, Canada; Alvaro Cruz, Brazil; Tari Haahtela, Finland; Mark Levy, United Kingdom; Paul O'Byrne, Canada; Soren Pedersen, Denmark; Helen Reddel, Australia; Stanley Szefler, USA.